 Please only submit staff requests if you are serious about the commitment.
 Joining only to disappear a few months later is not the way to start a writing career or endear yourself to anyone, so think hard before you make the decision.
 Don’t worry, we’ll be here when you’re ready!

 Contributors: Sega-16 also accepts reviews and features from anyone willing to contribute.
 That’s how we hope to grow and provide the most comprehensive Sega content available; however, since quality is our main priority, certain criteria must be met before any submissions can be posted.
 Those seeking to submit reviews should follow the grade scale detailed in our Review Manifest.
 All guidelines are subject to revision at any time.

 Once you have submitted material, your submission will be confirmed via email or forum PM or post (for forum members).
 Your article will then be proofread.
 We reserve the right to make editorial changes in any feature or review accepted for publication to enhance clarity, concision, or style.
 The author will be consulted only if the editing has been substantial.
 Once approved for publication, the article enters the queue to be published in the order in which it was received.
 Please, do not post your submission in the forum!
 Email it to us instead.
 You will always get credit for your work, so feel free to submit often.
 Send all submissions to us and we’ll get right back to you.

-- All submissions must be written in the body of your email: Please do not attach files.
+- All submissions must be included in the body of your email: Please do not attach files.
 This ensures that we can easily and quickly read your work.
 The faster this is done, the faster it will be posted.
 Any works not submitted in this form will not be considered.